Core

 where $p(\boldsymbol{Z} \mid \boldsymbol{\theta})$ is the likelihood and $p(\boldsymbol{Z})$ is the marginal likelihood, also known as the model evidence.

-When the neural network is a DeepSet, two requirements must be met.
+When the neural network is a DeepSet (which implements the above method), two requirements must be met.
 First, the number of input neurons in the first layer of the outer network must equal $d$ plus the number of output neurons in the final layer of the inner network.
 Second, the number of output neurons in the final layer of the outer network must be one.

 Examples